Dhaka’s air continues to be ‘moderate’

 When the AQI value for particle pollution is between 50 and 100, air quality is considered "moderate", usually sensitive individuals should consider limiting prolonged outdoor exertion, between 101 and 150, air quality is considered "unhealthy for sensitive groups", between 150 and 200 is "unhealthy", between 201 and 300 is said to be "very unhealthy", while a reading of 301+ is considered "hazardous", posing serious health risks to residents.

-Democratic Republic of the Congo’s Kinshasa, United Arab Emirates’ Dubai and United States’ Chicago cities respectively occupied the first, second and third spots on the list, with AQI scores of 180, 164 and 154 respectively.
+Democratic Republic of the Congo’s Kinshasa, Bahrain’s Manama and Vietnam’s Hanoi cities respectively occupied the first, second and third spots on the list, with AQI scores of 168, 166 and 129 respectively.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is and what associated health effects might be a concern for them.